opensafely-actions/cox-ipw/README.md

 ### Action with options specified as arguments

-The action ccan be specified in the `project.yaml` with its options specified as arguments as follows, where you should replace `[version]` with the latest tag from [here](https://github.com/opensafely-actions/cox-ipw/tags), e.g.,
+The action can be specified in the `project.yaml` with its options specified as arguments as follows, where you should replace `[version]` with the latest tag from [here](https://github.com/opensafely-actions/cox-ipw/tags), e.g.,